skd1729/Social-Network-Analysis/README.md

 # Social-Network-Analysis
-This repository contains the code for the following activities
+This repository contains the code for the following activities.
+Some of the codes presented here were a part of coursework at UIC.

   a.
 Creation of network graph through igraph module in R